La2g/La2g/README.md

 ### Hello there 👋

-- 🌱 As Business Intelligence (BI) professional I help business and people to integrate their data to multiple plataforms and databases, and improve their business and processes through a data-driven approach.
+- 🌱 As a Business Intelligence (BI) professional I help organization and people thrive in this data-driven world.
+My experience extends across the entire data analysis lifecycle.
+I have a strong foundation in data collection, cleaning, and transformation.
+I'nm happy to help you transform complex datasets into clear and compelling visual reports and dashboards, making insights easily accessible and actionable for people at all levels.

 - 💬 Things I can help you with:
-  • API integrations
-  • Data Visualization
+  • A/B testing
-  • Scripting & Automation
+  • API & Databases integrations
-  • Data analysis and reporting
+  • Data analysis & Visualization
-  • Technical Documentation and Presentations
+  • Technical Presentations & Documentation

 - 📫 How to reach me:
 Feel free to send me an email with any request or questions to larry.ascona@gmail.com